waleedwaseem/Basic-App-Structure/README.md

 - For development, define required variables in development.json
 - For production, define required variables as environment variable in remote setup.

+## Database

+- If using mySQL for the project, use the following command to `install brew install mysql@5.7`
+- You can start mysql services by `brew services start mysql`

 ## Create Migration

 ```